-The 2019 International Visualise Your Thesis Competition helps graduate researchers to develop essential digital communication skills to effectively convey their complex research to a general audience.
+The 2021 Visualise Your Thesis Competition helps graduate researchers to develop essential digital communication skills to effectively convey their complex research to a general audience.
 It takes the amazing research of the world’s brightest and best graduate researchers and catapults it into the digital age.

 The competition challenges graduate researchers to present their research in a 60 second, eye-catching digital display.
-Using a pre-supplied template, entrants are tasked with developing a striking looped presentation to encapsulate their research projects in short, engaging, digital narratives.
+Using a template, entrants develop a striking looped presentation to encapsulate their research projects in short, engaging, digital narratives.VYTfirstname.lastname@example.org

-The Visualise Your Thesis competition is open to currently-enrolled graduate researchers at the University of Melbourne*.
+The Visualise Your Thesis competition is for currently-enrolled and attending graduate researchers at the University of Melbourne*.
 Graduate researchers are enrolled in:

 - Masters by Research,